-Gone are the days when poker players relied solely on spotting a nervous twitch or a subtle facial expression across the felt.
-The poker landscape has shifted dramatically toward digital platforms, leaving many wondering if the art of reading tells has disappeared altogether.
-It hasn’t, it’s simply evolved.
+Gone are the days when poker players relied solely on spotting a nervous twitch or a subtle smirk across the felt.
+The game has shifted into the digital realm, and with it, the art of reading tells has undergone a transformation.
+But make no mistake—tells haven’t vanished; they’ve simply gone undercover.

 Digital Breadcrumbs: What Constitutes an Online Tell?